 During the 2017-2018 academic year, there were 17,943 undergraduates at Hunter with 13,753 being full-time and 4,190 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Hunter, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Hunter, approximately 8% of students took out student loans averaging $5,685 a year.
-That adds up to $22,740 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Hunter, approximately 5% of students took out student loans averaging $5,836 a year.
+That adds up to $23,344 over four years for those students.

 Contact details for Hunter are given below.